-7. Apply knowledge and understanding to address actual or hypothetical problems to offer evidenced conclusions whilst recognising ambiguity and dealing with uncertainty in the law.
-All Level 6 Law Modules Non-Hons LLB (Hons) 8.
+Cog nitive and Intellectual skills 7.
+Apply knowledge and understanding to address actual or hypothetical problems to offer evidenced conclusions whilst recognising ambiguity and dealing with uncertainty in the law.
+All Level 6 Law Modules 8.
 Produce a synthesis of relevant doctrinal and policy issues in relation to a topic and make a critical judgements of the merits of particular arguments.
-LLBL3003 LLBL3004 LLBL3005 LLBL3006 LLBL3014 Non-Hons LLB (Hons) 9.
+All Level 6 Law Modules 9.
 Reflect constructively on learning and engage with feedback.
-LLBL3003 LLBL3014 Non-Hons LLB (Hons) 10.
+All Level 6 Law Modules 10.
 Demonstrate competence in explaining, applying and critically evaluating criminological theory and concepts to understand victimisation and responses to crime and deviance.
-CRMN3004 CRMN3006 CRMN3105 CRMN2002 Non-Hons LLB (Hons)

-Skills and capabilities related to employability

-11. Demonstrate an ability to communicate in clear written and spoken English including the use of correct legal terminology and appropriate methods of citation and referencing.
+CRMN3602 CRMN3603 CRMN3604 CRMN3605 CRMN3606 CRMN3608 kills and capabilities related to employment outcomes for module code/s Skills s and capabilities related to employability 11.
+Demonstrate an ability to communicate in clear written and spoken English including the use of correct legal terminology and appropriate methods of citation and referencing.
 All Level 6 law modules.
-Non-Hons LLB (Hons) 12.
-Give accurate legal advice on a substantive area of law in the form of a legal opinion.
-LLBL3003 LLB (Hons) 13.
+12. Give accurate legal advice on a substantive area of law in the form of a legal opinion.
+LLBL3003 13.
 Undertake research by gathering, retrieving and synthesizing a range of textual, numerical and statistical data from a range of sources, making reasoned arguments and ethical judgments in the interpretation of the evidence base.
-All Level 6 modules Non-Hons LLB (Hons) 14.
-Recognise the legal issues arising from situations of limited complexity and identify relevant factual data in formulating sound legal advice.
-All Level 6 Law modules Non-Hons LLB (Hons)
+All Level 6 modules